Alfred Flechtheim: Emigration and death

 Six months after the Nazis came to power in 1933, Flechtheim, penniless, fled to Paris, and tried to find work with his former business partner, Daniel-Henry Kahnweiler and with the Mayor Gallery in London.
-However Flechtheim could not initially count on a work permit because of Great Britain'srestrictive immigration laws.
+However Flechtheim could not initially count on a work permit because of Great Britain's restrictive immigration laws.
 According to Flechtheim's biographer Ottfried Dascher, collaboration in Mayor's gallery was only possible if Flechtheim's name did not appear at exhibitions or to the press.
 Flechtheim subsequently organized exhibits in London of the paintings of exiled German artists.
 On August 8, 1935, Flechtheim wrote Alfred Barr of the Museum of Modern Art in New York City a letter informing him, “I lost all my money and all my pictures.”
 By November 1936, Flechtheim's former gallery assistant, Curt Valentin, had made a deal with the Nazis that would allow him to emigrate to New York and to sell “degenerate art” to help fund the Nazi war effort.
 In January 1937, with financing from Buchholz, Valentin left for New York and set up the Karl Buchholz Gallery at 3 West 46th Street which was later accused of serving as a conduit for bringing Nazi looted art, including paintings that had been seized from Flechtheim, into America.
 In March 1937 in London, Flechtheim slipped on a patch of ice, was taken to a hospital, punctured his leg on a rusty nail in his hospital bed, developed sepsis leading to amputation of his leg, and died.
 The Galerie Alfred Flechtheim GmbH disappeared in its entirety on 27 March 1937.